oslabs-beta/Kafkasocks/README.md

 const kafkaSocksSubject = new Subject(io, 'websocket-namespace-ID')
 ```

-6. Then simply set up your WebSocket listener on the front end using your favorite WebSocket framework!
+6. Then simply set up your WebSocket listener on the front end using your favorite WebSockets framework!

 <h2 href="#Contributors">Contributors</h2>